Wednesday, 10 February 2016

 But James did not let him finish.

 ─ "I have been all day thinking of this, Luke.
 I don't know if this life is for you, or how much you can resist, but do not think I will reproach you.
-Live as you want to live.
-I only ask that you keep in contact with me, that you tell me how much you love her, how much you love them, how things are going."
+Live the way you want to live.
+I only ask you to keep in contact with me, to tell me how much you love her, how much you love them, how things are going."

 ─ "So it will be, James."